Re-Start: Welcome back to TUM - same same but different?

 - Workshops to Strengthen Learning and Self-competence - an offer by TUM Coaching and ProLehre.
 Should the upcoming semester go differently?
 How do I draw new motivation and how can I plan my daily life as a student in a well and organized manner?
 If these are some of your questions, take a look at the workshop offers for the Winter semester 2021/22.
 Evidently those are questions that a lot of students have!

 - TUM4mind - Mental wellbeing requires precaution: At TUM4Mind it is all about your mental health during your studies.
 A conscious approach to one's own psyche and mental health is a cornerstone for a high-performance and successful course of study and sustainable lifestyle.
-Digital Mental Health Awareness Week from November 8th - 12th (register now!!), in addition to this there will be more events during the semester.
+Current service: Digital Mental Health Awareness Week from May 9 to 13 (register now!!), in addition to this there will be more events during this and next semester.

 - TUMHealth - the TUM health management for students: exclusive and far-reaching offers for students about fitness, nutrition and health via podcasts (How to gesund), Challenges, Guides, Projects etc. just take a look.
 An elementary part of the project is the active inclusion of students which are allowed to develop and conceptualize ideas themselves while getting support from scientific workers from the department of sport and health sciences.